reviczky/northumbria/modules/assurance/report.md

 \sym{}
 \sym{\WORD{\bf Issue 14:}} \WORD{\ssx Technical Solution} \crlf \bullet\ The minimal data security baseline would enforce encryption and password protection on any sensitive data and its copies.
 Any sort of data transfer has to be secure as in using encrypted traffic or being physically secured. \crlf \bullet\ Cloud based solutions would reduce the exposure to authentication and secure storage. \blank[line] \WORD{\ssx Non-Technical Solution} \crlf Putting \infull{QA} in place for testing and verification purposes.
 \sym{}
-\sym{\WORD{\bf Issue 15:}} \WORD{\ssx Non-Technical Solution} \crlf \bullet\ Using signposts and calling the sub-branch to direct customers back would suffice instead of sending staff over that should handle the volume in the re-opened branch to avoid delays in processing the backlog of returning customers. \crlf \bullet\ The decision of re-opening the branch has to come from the business on the incident call and should be written in a policy.
+\sym{\WORD{\bf Issue 15:}} \WORD{\ssx Non-Technical Solution} \crlf \bullet\ Using signposts and calling the sub-branch to direct customers back would suffice instead of sending staff over that should handle the volume in the re-opened branch to avoid delays in processing the backlog of returning customers. \crlf \bullet\ The decision of re-opening the branch has to come from the business on the incident call and should be written into a policy.
 Governance frameworks like COBIT would help in determining authorisation.
 \sym{}
 \sym{\WORD{\bf Issue 16:}} \WORD{\ssx Technical Solution} \crlf ITSM systems should be configured to alert on major severity incidents until the ticket is formally closed to draw attention to problems affecting business.
 Closure requirements are defined within the ITIL Incident Closure section stating full resolution and user agreement on closure.
 \stopitemize

 ## Incident Critique

+400 words
+Critique of the handling of the incident.
+This should also include any business generated delays.
+Overall the incident was...

+Critically discuss information assurance from a combined, managerial, organisational and technical perspective.
+Critically discuss the scope for risk management in an organisational context.

+graphs
+charts

-The incident wasnt handled well. business generated delays. computer misuse act
+The incident wasn't handled well. business generated delays. computer misuse act references

+Facts:
+* IS consultant currently contracted at Northumbria Bank plc
+* undertake a full review of their IS operations (incl. security)
+* arriving at work this morning, you have been informed, in passing; by the on-call IS Incident Manager that there has been a major incident at the main Sunderland branch.
+* overnight, a water pipe has leaked in the staff kitchen and flooded part of the top floor of the two-storey building
+* water has broken through the ceiling in places and poured into the main customer area
+* water short-circuited one of the motion detection sensors and triggered the intruder alarm
+* Bank's 24/7 security office were alerted of the alarm remotely and called out the Police and the branch manager
+* manager found the branch flooded and called out the Bank's 24/7 emergency property maintenance service
+* Police left due to no evidence of a crime having been committed
+* branch manager started switching off all electrical appliances incl. desktops and printers
+* emergency property maintenance service engineer recommended that the main power to be switched off while they fix the water leak using torches
+* leak was subsequently fixed and all the water mopped up before the staff started arriving at work in the morning
+* On switching back on the desktops, printers were operational but the members of staff were unable to login
+* The branch manager calls the IS Service Desk to raise an incident ('ticket')
+* branch was out of operation for 1.5 days - unacceptable
+* IS Incident Manager also has concerns regarding some potential security risks highlighted during the incident
+* /me: full and detailed analysis of the incident and identify the key issues (including any security concerns) which delayed the recovery of IS and therefore business operations
+* recommend measures to mitigate the impact from each of the issues identified (technical or non-technical perspective)
+* SIP (business and IS practices)

 \page[yes]